ncbi-nlp/BioSentVec/README.md

 | &nbsp;&nbsp;&nbsp;&nbsp;Deep learning + BioSentVec (PubMed)                                      | 0.824 | 0.819 |
 | &nbsp;&nbsp;&nbsp;&nbsp;Deep learning + BioSentVec (MIMIC-III)                                   | 0.353 | 0.805 |
 | &nbsp;&nbsp;&nbsp;&nbsp;Deep learning + BioSentVec (PubMed + MIMIC-III)                          | **0.848** | **0.836** |

+## FAQ

+You can find [answers to frequently asked questions](https://github.com/ncbi-nlp/BioSentVec/wiki/FAQs) on our Wiki.

 ## References
 When using some of our pre-trained models for your application, please cite the following paper: